lgatto/lgatto.github.io/_drafts/2022-12-15-ungrading-assessment.md

 - The general pedagogy and the feedback are well received.
-In particular, students like the post-it notes for in-class interactions and feedback and the possibility to book one-to-one sessions to get individual feedback.
+In particular, students like the post-it notes for in-class interactions and feedback, and the possibility to book one-to-one sessions to get individual feedback.

 - This year, we also have the support of a third TA, which helps a lot